 - Interest on securities: Interest income earned through investment in securities will be taxable under this head.

 - Pension received by legal heirs of deceased: Pension received by legal heirs of a deceased person is taxable but not fully.
 They can claim a deduction on the amount @33.3 % or Rs.
 15,000 whichever is less.

 - The amount received from winning lotteries, horse races, gambling, etc.: Any income received from winning lotteries, horse races, gambling and card games, etc., fall under this head, which is fully taxable at 30%.

 Consequences of Ignoring Other Sources of Income

-It is important to match your income details with your Form 26AS to avoid any mismatch in the ITR filing.
+It is important to match your income details with your Form 26AS to avoid any mismatch during the ITR e-filing.
 This can result in the following consequences:

 - You may receive a notice from I-T Department.

 - If you claim TDS but fail to report interest income, the Assessing Officer will consider your return as defective and will send a defective return notice under section 139(9).

 - If the A.O. determines that you have misreported or under-reported your income, then you will have to pay taxes due along with interest u/s 234B and 234C.
 He can even impose a penalty from 50 percent to 200 percent for misreporting or under-reporting of income u/s 270A.